 What to Pair with Hash Browns?

-Although this recipe is great all on its own, if you want to round it out a bit or are serving it to guests as a larger breakfast or brunch then these side dishes will be great to serve with this breakfast casserole.
+Although this sausage and hashbrown breakfast casserole is really great all on its own, if you want to round it out a bit or are serving it to guests as a larger breakfast or brunch then these side dishes will be great to serve with this breakfast casserole.

 - If you’d prefer to drink your fruit, try a refreshing berry smoothie on the side.
 My kids love helping me prepare (and drink) a smoothie.